 Ipsos MORI is a member of the Market Research Society (MRS) and abides by its Code of Conduct.
 No individual responses will be passed onto any third party.

 Why should residents take part?

 Your Care Rating gives residents a genuine voice.
 Results for all care homes receiving five or more responses are published on the Your Care Rating website, accessible to members of the general public.
 The vast majority of providers who took part in the 2015 survey acted on the responses to survey findings, with many developing specific action plans for care homes based on what its residents said about their experiences.

 My friend or relative is taking part in the survey – where can I find more information?

 If your relative or friend is helping you or another resident take part in the Your Care Rating survey, please speak to care home staff about how they can help.
 They will be able to provide you with further guidance on the survey and the assistance that can be provided by relatives, friends or volunteers.

-Some providers are also piloting a survey of relatives and friends, which is conducted separately alongside the survey of residents.
+Some providers are also carrying out a survey of relatives and friends, which is conducted separately alongside the survey of residents.
 If you or a relative or friend have received a questionnaire and have any questions, you can contact the Your Care Rating team directly by email at email@example.com